psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

     }
 }
 ```
 As you can see, we just pretend to do tracing here.
-However, we are pretty serious with extracting context from our effect.
+However, we are pretty serious about extracting context from our effect.
-In the previous part we were talking about having a separate effect with a context.
+In the previous part, we were talking about having a separate effect with a context.
 Now we have a chance to try it out.
 Above, you can see a method `askF` which asks the `Context` from the effect.
-We are able to use this method we have added `WithCtx` boundary, which is a type alias to `WithContext[F, Context]`.
+We are able to use this method we have added the `WithCtx` boundary, which is a type alias to `WithContext[F, Context]`.
-`WithContext` provides context information which can be explicitly requested.
+`WithContext` provides context information that can be explicitly requested.

 After getting the context we build our contextual `Map`, where we store `traceId` and operation name.
 This is logged and chained with the actual effect `fa`.